KBNLresearch/iromlab/doc/setupDbpoweramp.md

 ## Configure general settings

-After installing, locate the *dBpoweramp* item in the Windows Start Menu, and launch the *CD Ripper* application, as shown below:
+Locate the *dBpoweramp* item in the Windows Start Menu, and launch the *CD Ripper* application, as shown below:

 ![](./img/dbpaCDripper.png)